BJJ

 BJJ practitioners always wear the Gi and Belt proudly.
 This may be considered disrespectful towards the art if they take it off.
 However, practical implications aside, most people would agree with this rule.
 Competitors would likely prefer practicality to tradition when competing for just a few minutes.
 That is especially true if flexibility in rules allows them to perform well and removes any potential disadvantages.

-8. Do Kids Have to Wear the Yellow & Green Belt
+9. Do Kids Have to Wear the Yellow & Green Belt

 Kids are not often required to wear referees' belts, especially young ones.
 Because they are less experienced with complex movements.
 The yellow and green belts are often worn by kids aged ten and beyond.
+However, kids’ yellow and green belts are different.
+According to the IBJJF kids’ belt system, there are separate yellow and green belts; however, belts with yellow and green stripes do not exist in kids’ BJJ.

-9. Should They Revoke the Green & Yellow Belt Rule?
+10. Should They Revoke the Green & Yellow Belt Rule?

 Some argue that the belt can be more detrimental to the practitioner.
 However, if the opponent can use it to win the match, that could be considered unfair.
 Others argue that if the belt was not worn, it could make it more difficult for the referees to adjudicate competitions and lead to confusion or wrong decisions.

-The problem is that many people would argue that taking down your belt rank is disrespectful to Brazilian Jiu-Jitsu tradition.
+The problem is that many people would argue that taking down your belt rank is disrespectful to the Brazilian Jiu-Jitsu tradition.

 An extra belt is not bad.
-Brazilian Jiu Jitsu martial art is highly focused on respect, and all practitioners should protect and respect the traditions.
+Brazilian Jiu-Jitsu martial art is highly focused on respect, and all practitioners should protect and respect the traditions.

-10. Final Words
+12. Final Words

 In conclusion, the history of green and yellow competition belts is a side note with little to no significance.
 For those curious, the competition belt is primarily used by IBJJF to differentiate one competitor from another.
-Awarding the stripes of green and yellow belts encourage novice practitioners to get the taste of belt promotions and can work and be a great catalyst for the continuance of their BJJ journey.
+Awarding the stripes of green and yellow belts encourages novice practitioners to get the taste of belt promotions and can work and be a great catalyst for the continuance of their BJJ journey.

 Photo credit: @bjjtribes